serhatakhan/serhatakhan/README.md

 :rocket: I believe in writing clean and structured code to ensure maximum compatibility and performance. <br>
 :collision: I am highly motivated, organized and able to work well both independently and as part of a team. <br>
 :telescope: I am committed to staying up to date with the latest technologies and trends in web development to ensure the best outcomes. <br>
-:seedling: I’m currently focusing on React and React Native. </p> <br>
+:seedling: I’m currently focusing on React and React Native. </p>

 <h2 align="center">Contact</h2>